-© 2024 IECE (Institute of Emerging and Computer Engineers)

-visual interpretation for both human observers and computer systems.
+© 2024 by the Authors.
+Published by Institute of Emerging and Computer Engineers.
+This is an open access article under the CC BY license (https://creati vecommons.org/licenses/by/4.0/). information from different sensors into a single image, which can achieve superior visual description and scene understanding.
+A common application of fused images is to provide faster and more accurate visual interpretation for both human observers and computer systems.
 In addition, this technology has been extended into other visual tasks, such as person re-identification [1], object detection [2], and RGBT tracking [3], and so on.

-Over the past decades, traditional algorithms, including multi-scale transformation [4], sparse representation [5],subspace decomposition [6], optimization model [7], hybrid-based [8], and other methods [9], have been proposed for infrared and visible image fusion.
+Over the past decades, traditional algorithms, including multi-scale transformation [4], sparse representation subspace decomposition [5], [6], optimization model [7], hybrid-based [8], and other methods [9], have been proposed for infrared and visible image fusion.
 Although these methods achieved great processes and can fulfill the requirements of most scenarios, they still exhibit certain limitations.
 On the one hand, these methods usually develop the same mathematical model to indiscriminately extract image features, and rarely consider the inherent distinctiveness of different modality images, which limits the fusion performance improvement.
 On the other hand, the fusion rules or activity level measurement need to be manually designed.
 This strategy potentially compromises the objectivity and reliability of image fusion output, which is unsuitable for some complicated scenarios and subsequent decision-making applications.

 In recent years, deep neural networks have experienced rapid adoption in the field of image fusion.
 Generally, the mainstream deep learning-based models include autoencoder (AE)-based [10], [11], convolutional neural network (CNN)-based [12], [13], Transformer-based [14], [15], and generative adversarial network (GAN)-based [16], [17] methods.
-AE-based methods employ the encoder-decoder framework to extract and reconstruct features, and design a fusion layer to integrate their respective Nevertheless, the fusion strategies are still hand-crafted.
+AE-based methods employ the encoder-decoder framework to extract and reconstruct features, and design a fusion layer to integrate their respective Nevertheless, the fusion strategies are features. still hand-crafted.
 CNN-based methods usually concatenate source images in the input stage as an image-level framework or integrate features in the fusion stage to form a feature-level framework.
-Different to CNN, Transformer-based methods employ a self-attention mechanism to model the long-range dependencies, and achieve state-of-the-art (SOTA) However, the above methods are performance. non-generative fusion schemes, which cannot take advantage of strong generative ability.
+Different to CNN, Transformer-based methods employ a self-attention mechanism to model the long-range dependencies, and achieve state-of-the-art (SOTA) performance.
+However, the above methods are non-generative fusion schemes, which cannot take advantage of strong generative ability.
 Image fusion as a generative task, GAN-based methods employ adversarial training to constrain the same distribution of fused output and source images.
 Nevertheless, the tradeoff between generator and discriminator is difficult to follow during training, which presents a challenge for achieving controlled generation.
 Moreover, unexplainable mechanism and mode collapse of GANs seriously affect the fusion quality.